hchiam/cognateLanguage/README.md

 This personal project takes inspiration from zonal conlangs (applied more "globally"), auxlangs, Lojban, and Proto-Indo-European reconstruction, but applied to mnemonics for multiple modern languages by creating words in a way similar to portmanteaus or folk etymologies, in order to increase the effects of partial intelligibility or cognacy.
 In a way this makes it more of a worldlang than a zonal conlang, but with the original purpose of learning other languages, not as a "language" itself.

-Basically, I created this project as a tool for my personal language learning interests.
+But basically, I created this project as a tool for my personal language learning interests.
 Plus I thought it'd be fun to make a program that automatically creates vocabulary for a made-up language!

     Djyenkonbanstroi!